Bowhead whale: Swimming

-The bowhead whale is not a social animal, typically travelling alone or in small pods of up to six.
+The bowhead whale typically travels alone or in small pods of up to six.
 It is able to dive and remain submerged under water for up to an hour.
 The time spent under water in a single dive is usually limited to 9–18 minutes.
 The bowhead is not thought to be a deep diver, but can reach a depth down to 500 ft.
-It is a slow swimmer, normally travelling around 2–5 km/h.
+It is a slow swimmer, normally travelling around 2 to 5 km/h.
 When fleeing from danger, it can travel at a speed of 10 km/h.
 During periods of feeding, the average swim speed is increased to 1.1–2.5 m/s.

 Feeding

 The head of the bowhead whale comprises a large portion of its body length, creating an enormous feeding apparatus.
 The bowhead whale is a filter feeder, and feeds by swimming forward with its mouth wide open.
 It has hundreds of overlapping baleen plates consisting of keratin hanging from each side of the upper jaw.
 The mouth has a large, upturning lip on the lower jaw that helps to reinforce and hold the baleen plates within the mouth.
 This also prevents buckling or breakage of the plates from the pressure of the water passing through them as the whale advances.
 To feed, water is filtered through the fine hairs of keratin of the baleen plates, trapping the prey inside near the tongue where it is then swallowed.
 The diet consists of mostly zooplankton, which includes krill, copepods, mysids, amphipods, and many other crustaceans.
 About 2 ST of food are consumed each day.
 While foraging, bowheads are solitary or occur in groups of two to 10 or more.